suki2691/PersonalityChatbot/README.md

 - Built a 3 Layer LSTM RNN, trained it on the sequences (as X) and the next alphanumeric character (as y)
 - Given a seed input (a short sequence) from the script, the model predicts one alphanumeric character at a time *algorithm credits- fchollet*

+## Next Steps-
+- Do word predictions instead of alphanumeric characters
+- Grasp the context of the conversation better
+- Add attention to the LSTM model
+- Stateful LSTMs

+## Applications-
+- Script writing tool
+- Mimic professionals such as psychologists, salesmen